 Skip to main content

-While we often lack decision-making authority in our project manager roles, participating in capacity planning is another way for us to have a positive impact on our teams and the business.
-Let's take a look at your role in this process.
+While we often lack decision-making authority in our project manager roles, participating in capacity planning is one way for us to have a positive impact on our teams and the business.
+Let's take a look at your role in this process as a project manager.

 Capacity planning in project management involves assessing and allocating resources, including personnel, time, and budget, to ensure that a project can be successfully executed within its specified constraints.

-As part of this assessment, you’ll need to consider resource availability–and that includes both physical resources and the people who will work on the project.
-You’ll also want to evaluate whether these team members have the appropriate skills to execute the expected work.
+As part of this assessment, you’ll need to consider resource availability—and that includes both physical resources and the people who will work on the project.
+You’ll want to evaluate whether these team members have the bandwidth and appropriate skills to execute the expected amount of work.

-Once you’ve got your production capacity figured out, compare that supply with your expected demand, and make a plan for how you’ll balance the two.
+Once you’ve got your production capacity figured out, compare the supply of available resources against your expected demand, and make a plan for how you’ll balance the two.

 What Are The Benefits Of Capacity Planning?